yishaxiang/IJOC01/benders/readme.txt

-Basic benders decomposition to the two-stage model (model 2).
+Basic benders decomposition to the two-stage model (algorithm 1 for model 2).

 Code structure:
 ===============